fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

-Lastly, we’ll want to call fetchProjects from our init method that runs when the page loads:
+Lastly, we'll want to call fetchProjects from our init method that runs when the page loads:

 ```js
 function init() {